 Interference can affect the quality of sound and may impact the signals flowing through either balanced or unbalanced cables.

-In balanced cables, if any interference affects the signals flowing through the positive and negative conductors to different extents (ie. in an unbalanced manner), then this may affect the quality of sound.
+In balanced cables, interference tends to affect the signals flowing through the positive and negative conductors to different extents (i.e., in an unbalanced manner), and this affects the quality of sound.

 In unbalanced cables, interference can cause unwanted currents to flow in the (conducting) outer sheath.
 Since this sheath acts as a signal return path, the unwanted currents flowing through it will impact the (wanted) signal flowing in the core of the cable, affecting the quality of sound.

 For certain audio devices, such as condenser microphones, an external power supply is required to operate them.
 This power supply may be delivered through phantom power provided directly from a device such as an audio interface.

 Audio devices that work through phantom power are balanced devices.
 These devices require a balanced audio connection when using phantom power and need to use balanced audio cables.